Courses Offered by Theatre and Dance

 212Fall, Spring

-Fundamentals of classical ballet technique, with an emphasis on alignment and basic movement vocabulary.
-Designed for students with little or no experience.
+Fundamentals of tap dance, with an emphasis on steps, terminology and the rhythmic structure of tap dance.
+Variable content course.
 May be repeated to a maximum of six hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered

-Fundamentals of contemporary dance techniques, with an emphasis on basic movement principles and vocabulary.
-Designed for students with little or no dance experience.
+Fundamentals of ballet technique, with an emphasis on alignment and basic movement vocabulary.
 Variable content course.
-May be repeated for a maximum of six hours.
+May be repeated to a maximum of six hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered

-Fundamentals of jazz dance technique and vocabulary.
-May be repeated to a maximum of four hours.
+Fundamentals of contemporary dance techniques, with an emphasis on basic movement principles and vocabulary.
+Variable content course.
+May be repeated to a maximum of six hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered